ozzybo/Horoscope_Guide_Application/README.md

 # Horoscope_Guide_Application
- This is a Flutter Project.
+ Horoscope application is an application where you can get information about horoscopes in a simple way.